Resources

 What to know about burn permits:

-• Bonfires require a permit, must use only brush, and must be small enough to be controlled.
+• Bonfires require a permit, use only brush, and be small enough to be controlled.
 Fires must be completely out before retiring for the evening.

-• The burning of some materials also requires an air quality permit.
+• Burning some materials also requires an air quality permit.
 A burn permit is required for an air quality permit.
 Check with the Department of Environmental Conservation for details

 Do's and don'ts:

-• Fires must be attended at all times, and must be out completely before dark.
+• Fires must be attended at all times and must be out entirely before dark.

 • Only brush and/or vegetation may be burned.
 Small piles of untreated, clean, wood construction debris may be burned, but recycling this material is encouraged.

-• You cannot use any flammable liquid such as gas, diesel, or oil to start a fire.
+• You cannot use flammable liquid such as gas, diesel, or oil to start a fire.

 • Campfires are allowed only for the purposes of cooking and recreating on one’s own land.
-Campfires are not allowed on property not belonging to you without permission of the landowner.
+Campfires are not permitted on property not belonging to you without permission of the landowner.

 Apparatus